 Broadband Opportunities Roadmap

 We don’t have the broadband we need – will the private sector solve our broadband problem?
-What steps do we take?
+What steps can we take?

 “We know we have areas that remain unserved or underserved because there is not enough of a business case for private-sector ISPs to build there, or they would have done so already.
 What we need to know now is the size of the problem, delineate where the gaps are, and assess broadband needs.
 Only then can we discuss options with internet service providers and choose the right path for our needs.”